World Models for Learning Dexterous Hand-Object Interactions from Human Videos: Experiments and Results

 \textbf{Evaluation.} We evaluate the resulting model's planning or policy rollout performance in the real world and in simulation, without using any real-world fine-tuning data.
 In simulation, we conduct 50 trials each for \textit{reach}, \textit{grasp}, and \textit{place} tasks, measuring success by the Euclidean distance between target and actual poses (for \textit{reach} and \textit{place}) and additionally by object-robot contact (for \textit{grasp}).
 Real-world evaluation consists of 12 grasping trials with varied objects, with success determined by manually observing whether the object is in the hand.
-See \Cref{sec:supp_success_criteria} in the appendix for details.
+See the appendix for details.

-\textbf{Simulation Transfer Results.} The planning results in ~\Cref{tab:robot_experiments} illustrate that \ours consistently achieves high success rates, outperforming the baselines by substantial margins.
-In the \textit{place} task, each episode begins with the object already grasped by the robot, which must maintain its grip and transport the object to the target location.
-This process is inherently challenging without additional feedback such as input from force sensors.
-Nevertheless, \ours attains a $28\%$ success rate on this task.
-The significant performance gap between \ours and the variant trained without human video data highlights the critical role of human demonstrations.
-In contrast, the goal-conditioned Diffusion Policy underperforms due to the exploratory nature of the dataset, highlighting the difficulty of direct policy learning on exploratory datasets that lack task annotations and contain no successful task completions.
-By pre-training on human videos, \ours acquires essential manipulation priors that effectively transfer to the robot during fine-tuning.
+\textbf{Simulation Transfer Results.} Planning results in~\Cref{tab:robot_experiments} show that \ours consistently outperforms all baselines.
+In the \textit{place} task, where the robot must maintain its grasp and transport the object without additional feedback, such as from force sensors, \ours achieves 28\% success despite the added difficulty.
+The large gap over the \ours variant without human video pre-training underscores the importance of human demonstrations.
+Further, goal-conditioned Diffusion Policy (DP)~\cite{diff_policy} underperforms due to the exploratory nature of the training dataset, which lacks task annotations and successful completions.
+To verify that \ours’s gains over DP in~\Cref{tab:robot_experiments} are not due to pretraining alone, we conduct an experiment where we pre-train DP on the same human dataset (with a similar action space) and fine-tune it on robot data.
+DP achieves only 4\% average simulation success, far below DexWM’s 53\%, indicating that the improvement stems from modeling dexterous dynamics rather than pretraining alone.
+An analysis of \ours’s failure cases is in the appendix.